SharonAliyas5573/image_Location_finder/README.md

     Flask - The web framework used
     Folium - The library used to create the map
-    Piexif - The library used to extract the geo-location information from the image's EXIF data
+    Piexif - The library used to extract the geo-location information from the image's EXIF data Tailwind - The Library used to Style the web page

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License